Eastern white pine (Pinus strobus)

 Form

-Height 80 to 100 feet, up to 42 inches in diameter.
-Trunk is straight and regular.
-Shape is pyramidal with soft gray-green foliage.
-Lower branches often fall away growing in forested areas.
-On young trees, branches extend horizontally in whorls (circle arrangements), marking successive years of upward growth.
+Height ranges from 80 to 100 feet, with a trunk diameter up to 42 inches.
+The trunk is straight and regular.
+Shape is pyramidal with soft, gray-green foliage.
+In forested areas, lower branches often fall away.
+On young trees, branches extend horizontally in whorls, marking successive years of upward growth.

 Bark

 Bark is thin, smooth, and greenish gray on young trees.
-Bark on older trees is thick, deeply furrowed, and grayish brown.
+On older trees, it is thick, deeply furrowed, and grayish brown.

 Leaf

-Leaves are soft, flexible needles, about 2-1/2 to 5 inches long, and grouped in bundles of five.
-Needles are bluish green on upper surface, whitish beneath.
+Needles are soft, flexible, 2 1/2 to 5 inches long, and grouped in bundles of five.
+Needles are bluish green on the upper surface and whitish beneath.

 Fruit (seed)

-Cones are 4 to 8 inches long, cylindrical with thin and usually very gummy scales, each containing two small, winged seeds.
-Cones mature at end of second season.
+Cones are 4 to 8 inches long, cylindrical, with thin, usually gummy scales, each containing two small, winged seeds.
+Cones mature at the end of the second season.

 Range

-Important throughout the northern, central, and eastern parts of the state.
-Also found scattered along the Mississippi River as far south as Houston County.
+Important throughout the northern, central, and eastern parts of Minnesota, and scattered along the Mississippi River as far south as Houston County.
 Thrives on fertile, well-drained soil.
 Prefers sun but can tolerate shade.
-White pine blister rust, white pine weevil, and deer browsing are problems that take a heavy toll on the tree's survival.
+White pine blister rust, white pine weevil, and deer browsing pose threats to survival.

 Wood uses

-Light, soft, not strong, light brown in color, often tinged with red.
-Wood is easily worked and often manufactured into lumber, shingles, and laths.
-Also used for construction purposes such as cabinet making, finished interiors, and wooden ware.
+Wood is light, soft, not strong, and light brown, often tinged with red.
+Easily worked, it is used for lumber, shingles, and laths, as well as for construction, cabinet making, finished interiors, and wooden ware.

 Back to top